hyvyys/chord-fingering/README.md

 # <a id="chord-fingering"></a> chord-fingering

+A CommonJS module for generating chord fingerings for any tuning.
+Chords can be found by their symbols in the Anglophone alphabetic musical notation.

+The package has been developed for the [Chordline app](https://hyvyys.github.io/chordline/).
 This project uses and is inspired by [tonaljs](https://github.com/tonaljs/tonal), a music theory library.
-The main objectives are:

-  * chord symbol recognition,
-  * generation of chord fingerings.

 The data powering the project comprises 111 unique chord patterns.

 ## <a id="Installation"></a> Installation